How Much Does it Cost for a Patent Search

 You might want to consider preparing your patent application ahead of time so it will be ready for submission as soon as you receive the patent search results.
 The USPTO gets over a thousand patent applications every day, so do not let another person or company patent your product or idea before you do.

 If you still find yourself asking “how much does it cost for a patent search,” you can post your legal need (or post your job) on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.